sukhmeet2390/babbu/README.md

 --- List ===> Adapter ====> Cursor

 -- Use ViewBinder to bind the values from the database to the view with us to inject in between.

+-- the data doesn't refresh
+-- so i need a broadCast reciever
+-- the best is to start it when timelineActivity is in view, ie when onResume() and stop it in onPause()